Mizuhara-Mito/intellij-keymap-tooltip/README.md

-# IntelliJ Keymap Helper
+# IntelliJ Shortcut Hint

-This is a very simple and effective shortcut helper for developers who are familiar with IntelliJ.

-If you don't know the shortcuts in VS Code, try pressing the corresponding IntelliJ shortcut.
-A tooltip will appear.
+A simple but essential hint for developers transitioning from IntelliJ IDEA to Visual Studio Code.

+This extension displays a helpful hint in the status bar with the corresponding VS Code shortcut whenever you press a common IntelliJ keybinding.
 Stop searching for shortcuts and stay in your flow!

 ## Features